Skip to content

 return "etl"

-Can be implemented with these rules:
+This logic can be implemented with the following rules:

 name: "airflow rule group"